-All of the devices in the PIC18F2420/2520/4420/4520 family incorporate a range of features that can significantly reduce power consumption during operation.
+All of the devices in the PIC18F6310/6410/8310/8410 family incorporate a range of features that can significantly reduce power consumption during operation.
 Key items include:

-- Alternate Run Modes: By clocking the controller from the Timer1 source or the internal oscillator block, power consumption during code execution can be reduced by as much as 90%. - Multiple Idle Modes: The controller can also run with its CPU core disabled but the peripherals still active.
-In these states, power consumption can be reduced even further, to as little as 4% of normal operation requirements. - On-the-fly Mode Switching: The power managed modes are invoked by user code during operation, allowing the user to incorporate powersaving ideas into their application's software design. - Low Consumption in Key Modules: The power requirements for both Timer1 and the Watchdog Timer are minimized.
-See Section 26.0 "Electrical Characteristics" for values.
+- Alternate Run Modes: By clocking the controller from the Timer1 source or the internal oscillator block, power consumption during code execution can be reduced by as much as 90%. - Multiple Idle Modes: The controller can also run with its CPU core disabled, but the peripherals still active.
+In these states, power consumption can be reduced even further to as little as 4% of normal operation requirements. - On-the-Fly Mode Switching: The power managed modes are invoked by user code during operation, allowing the user to incorporate power-saving ideas into their application's software design. - Lower Consumption in Key Modules: The power requirements for both Timer1 and the Watchdog Timer have been reduced by up to 80%, with typical values of 1.1 μA and 2.1 μA, respectively.